 Namaste!
 Welcome to the YogaSphere website.

 YogaSphere (originally “Enageist Yoga”) was established in Port Stephens in 2004 after I moved from Sydney to Port Stephens a year or so after the birth of my son.
-I am proud to say that YogaSphere is the longest running, dedicated yoga business in The Bay and I am now one of Australia’s most experienced and qualified yoga teachers, having committed to yoga study and practice in 1997.
+I am proud to say that YogaSphere is the longest running, dedicated yoga business in The Bay and I am now one of Australia’s most experienced yoga teachers, having committed to yoga study and practice in 1997.
 Once upon a time, classes were taught from local community halls in the area, but a few years ago, we fitted out a gorgeous home studio, located close to the beach and surrounding bushland at 18 Melaleuca Drive, One Mile.
 It has a beautiful and peaceful outlook – but yet is only around six minutes drive from Nelson Bay, Salamander Shopping Centre and Anna Bay.
 Scroll down for testimonials.

 What’s Different about YogaSphere?

 For as long as I can remember I have been interested in movement, health, fitness and nutrition.
 I used to be a regular at the gym, walked or ran everywhere and dabbled in yoga classes, latin dancing and swimming for fun and extra fitness.
 When I met my teacher, long-term yogi, (scientist and physiotherapist,) Simon Borg-Olivier, in 1997, I quickly became committed to the practice because the benefits I received – physically and mentally – far surpassed anything I had ever experienced from attending the gym, weight-lifting or pounding pavements.
-I became fitter, stronger and more flexible as well as a much calmer person !
-Thanks to Simon and regular attendance at Yoga Synergy’s Applied Anatomy and Physiology workshops, I have accumulated well over 750 hours of practical and applied A&P. Combined with almost 20 years of practise and teaching, this knowledge has given me a deep understanding of how faulty postural and movement patterns impact the body over time.
+I became fitter, stronger and more flexible.
+I was calmer, happier and sleeping well for the first time ever. (*see my personal bio)

 YogaSphere Vinyasa Sequences Create Somatic Intelligence & Awareness..